-2.1.1 INTERPOLATION AND HELD DOWN TREATMENT OF VALUATIONS
+INTERPOLATION AND HELD DOWN TREATMENT OF VALUATIONS

-MSCI calculates estimated capital and rental values for the intervening months for assets that are not valued every month.
+In the case of markets where the valuation dates of contributing properties are synchronized, MSCI calculates estimated capital and rental values for the intervening months for assets that are not valued every month.
 This interpolation process spreads capital and rental value changes across the period between two genuine data points.
+Interpolation is linear for most MSCI services, except in the case of the UK where values are adjusted in proportion to changes in the values underlying the IPD UK Monthly Property Index.